the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

-    Note that in both of these examples we have to "fill out" our examples with *base* types under the `` `_ ``{.Agda} constructor, and not simply assumed simple types, because ending up with a nice normal form requires that Agda compute the normalisation algebras into one of the concrete cases we defined above.
+    Note that in both of these examples we have to "fill out" our examples with *base* types under the `` `_ ``{.Agda} constructor, and not simply assumed simple types, because ending up with a nice normal form requires that Mikan compute the normalisation algebras into one of the concrete cases we defined above.

     The normal form of the identity in $\Syn_\Sigma(\alpha \to \beta,
-    \alpha \to \beta)$ *is* still a `lam`{.Agda} constructor, but its body contains many redundant reify/reflect pairs that will only cancel out when $\alpha$ and $\beta$ are normal forms.
+    \alpha \to \beta)$ *is* still a `lam`{.Agda} constructor, but its body contains many redundant reify/reflect pairs that will only cancel out when $\alpha$ and $\beta$ are closed normal forms.

 ```agda
 module _ (A B : Node) where